 Philosopher – Musician

-Sam’s philosophical is grounded primarily in the hermeneutical and phenomenological traditions, as well as analytic philosophy of mind.
-His philosophy draws from thinkers including Martin Heidegger, Hans-Georg Gadamer, Jeff Malpas, Alva Noë, and Mark Johnson.
-He is currently working on topics including the situated character of improvised musical performance, improvising truth and understanding, and the improvisation of ethics.
+Sam’s philosophical thought is grounded primarily in the hermeneutical and phenomenological traditions.
+His work draws from thinkers including Martin Heidegger, Hans-Georg Gadamer, Jeff Malpas, Donald Davidson, Alva Noë, and Mark Johnson.
+He is currently working on topics including: the situated character of musical performance, the improvisation of truth and understanding, and the improvisation of ethics.